BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[urlscan](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/urlscan)**

 Leverage the power of the URLScan.io API with a `free` URLScan API Key to evaluate URLs for safety and security.
-Enable `[p]urlscan autoscan` to automatically monitor and protect your chat from potentially harmful links.
+Enable `[p]urlscan autoscan` to automatically monitor and protect your chat from potentially harmful links. `[p]urlscan`.

 ```
 [p]cog install BeeHive-Cogs urlscan